januzgi/Jyunioni/app/src/main/README.md

 This app is for the use of students of the University of Jyväskylä.

 The app has two tabs.
 First tab has an event calendar which compiles 4 organisations publicly available events from their website calendars.
+Events are shown in a list in ascending order by the time they begin.
+Clicking an event opens up event details page where is additional information of the event.
+From the event details the user can also go to the official events webpage for further information.

 These organizations are the following:
 * Linkki Jyväskylä Ry.